cs231n/cs231n.github.io/jupyter-colab-tutorial.md

   </a>
 </div>

-Otherwise, if you're reading this far, we're assuming you wish to run the notebook locally.
-If your virtual environment was installed correctly (as per the [setup instructions]({{site.baseurl}}/setup-instructions/)), activate it, then run `pip install notebook` to install Jupyter notebook.
+If you wish to run the notebook locally make sure your virtual environment was installed correctly (as per the [setup instructions]({{site.baseurl}}/setup-instructions/)), activate it, then run `pip install notebook` to install Jupyter notebook.
 Next, [open the notebook](https://raw.githubusercontent.com/cs231n/cs231n.github.io/master/jupyter-notebook-tutorial.ipynb) and download it to a directory of your choice by right-clicking on the page and selecting `Save Page As`.
 Then `cd` to that directory and run the following in your terminal:

 ```
 jupyter notebook